johnnylord/ip-camera/README.md

 This repo provides a utility class for connecting IP camera and getting the streaming data.

+## TODO
+- [] synchronize the fps of streaming video and exporting video

 ## Testing Environment
 ```
 $ uname -a